 As with default profiles, custom profiles define metrics configurations for an object.
 You can create as many custom profiles as you need for an object type.
 For example, you might create one custom profile for a virtual machine that has a memory demand model of 2 GB.
 You create another custom profile that has a memory demand model of 4 GB.

-vRealize Operations Manager uses custom profiles of virtual machines to calculate the number of virtual machines that can fit in your environment.
+vRealize Operations Cloud uses custom profiles of virtual machines to calculate the number of virtual machines that can fit in your environment.
 The number of virtual machines is based on the capacity allocation and demand defined in the profile.

 Where You Find Custom Profiles